Emergency Services: 540-373-6876

 Here are some tips for keeping your cool–and for helping others–during this heatwave:

 • Stay hydrated.
+Dehydration can worsen anxiety, irritability and fatigue.
 Drink water and avoid caffeine and alcohol.

 • Slow down.
 Give yourself more time to complete tasks and rest when you need to.